infinilabs/pizza-engine-benchmark/README.md

 - Java's JIT already kicked in.

 Test are run in a single thread.
-Out of 5 runs, we only retain the best score, so Garbage Collection likely does not matter.
+Out of 10 runs, we only retain the best score, so Garbage Collection likely does not matter.

+### Benchmark environment

+The results file that is included in this repository was generated using the following benchmark
+environment:
+ - AWS c7i.2xlarge instance running on us-east-1
+ - Processor Intel(R) Xeon(R) Platinum 8488C
+ - Amazon Linux 2023
+ - Kernel `6.1.72-96.166.amzn2023.x86_64`
+ - Rust 1.75
+ - Adoptium JDK `OpenJDK21U-jdk_x64_linux_hotspot_21.0.2_13`

 ## Engine specific detail